electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

   - Make a note of your **Consumer Key** (you will need to enter it into your agent code)
   - Click **Click to reveal** next to the Consumer Secret field
   - Make note of your **Consumer Secret** (you will need to enter it into your agent code)
-- Do not close the page with Salesforce.
 ![Salesforce Keys](https://imgur.com/XpJXq1I.png)
+- Do not close Salesforce page.

 #### Adding API keys to your Electric Imp Code

-Return back to the Electric Imp IDE.
+Return back to the Electric Imp IDE page.
 Find the *SALESFORCE CONSTANTS* section at the end of the agent code and enter your **Consumer Key** and **Consumer Secret** (copy them from the Salesforce Connected App's page).

 ![IDE with code](https://imgur.com/DKc0Kyr.png)